Richard Verschoor: 2022

 In Silverstone, Verschoor finished tenth in the sprint and 14th in the feature race, having started 15th.
 For the Red Bull Ring round, Verschoor qualified eighth.
 Starting third in the sprint race, he lost positions at the start, and eventually finished sixth.
 In the feature race, Verschoor started on slicks, with everyone in front of him on wets.
 As the track dried up, Verschoor would make the right gamble and on lap 7, passed Jüri Vips, who was on wets.
 He would win the race by several seconds, and just moments after taking the chequered flag, he ran out of fuel and stopped on track.
-Tragically, Verschoor was disqualified for having too little fuel in his car, thus promoting Logan Sargeant to victory.
+Verschoor was disqualified for having too little fuel in his car, thus promoting Logan Sargeant to victory.

 In the Paul Ricard round, Verschoor qualified 11th.
 He stalled during the start of the sprint race, and his car developed a technical issue.
 By the time he got going, he was five laps down.
 During the feature race, Verschoor battled his way to ninth before a powertrain issue saw him retire on the final lap, throwing away points in the process.
 In Hungary, Verschoor started 14th and in the sprint race, finish 16th.
 In the feature race, Verschoor started on the harder rubber and at the end of the race, made skilful overtakes to take points and finish eighth.

 In Spa-Francorchamps, Verschoor qualified in seventh place.
 He defended from Théo Pourchaire but ultimately the Frenchman was unable to pass him.
 On the final lap, Verschoor was passed by Drugovich but nevertheless wrapped up the race in fifth place.
 In the feature race, Verschoor chose the alternate strategy and nearing the end of the race, overtook multiple runners.
 He finished fourth, capping off a successful weekend.
 At Zandvoort, a circuit where he had not driven since 2016, He secured fourth place in qualifying and in the sprint race finished seventh.
 In the feature race, he made an overcut pit stop on Dennis Hauger, who jumped him at the start.
 During a safety car restart, Verschoor punted Jack Doohan out of the race.
 Verschoor then scaled through for second place and a home podium.
 Despite not being penalised for the clash with Doohan, Verschoor apologised to him after the race.